cmcquillan/quill.codes/content/tips/expression-bodied-members/index.md

 ### Expression-Bodied Members Can be Used in Constructors

-The most repetive boilerplate you tend to get with C# is setting class fields in constructors.
+The most repetive boilerplate I see in my own C# code is when I am setting class fields in constructors.
+It accomplishes the critical task of initializing the object, but if someone is focused on making *simple* and *legible* objects with clear APIs, then the task often becomes repetive.

+When there is just a single assignment, expression-bodied members are extremely consise:

 ```csharp
 public class Cake